This blog is a long read. You might want to grab a cuppa. It’s written by Greenbelt’s Creative Director, Paul Northup.

 At the same time as introducing Amal at Greenbelt, we will also be looking back to our roots as a festival.
 This summer will see the inaugural “John Peck Memorial Lecture” delivered at the festival.
 John died last year in his 90s and we marked his passing with a celebration at the 2016 festival.
 A Baptist Minister and theologian, John played a seminal role in shaping the way Greenbelt thought of itself theologically and the way it viewed the world.
 The memorial lecture is designed to revisit and reintroduce John’s founding theological vision to a new festival audience of Greenbelters today.
 And we’re delighted that Steve Shaw – a former Greenbelt trustee and one of the key figures responsible for taking John’s inspiration and working it out in practice in the festival’s programming – will deliver the inaugural lecture.
 Steve is author of a the book that best distils John’s theological vision.
 His No Splits: Developing a Christian Worldview proved pivotal in the festival’s understanding of its Christian distinctive and identity as very particular kind of arts festival.

-So, while we have the chance to experience more deeply and richly what artistry, thinking and spirituality flourishes within a progressive Islamic cultural context in the Amal venue this year, we will also have the chance to remember John Peck’s legacy, too.
+So, while we have the chance to experience more deeply and richly what artistry, thinking and spirituality flourishes within a a broad and varied Islamic cultural context in the Amal venue this year, we will also have the chance to remember John Peck’s legacy, too.
 Steve Shaw will remind us of our own Christian heritage and worldview; and Greenbelt’s role as a distinctively Christian festival with a distinctively integrated view of life, faith and culture.

 And so to return to the Land some still call Holy in closing …